Mar 2712 min

 Paid ads: Run paid advertising such as Google Search Ads and Banner Ads.

-Blog posts: Create a blog and write about the course and course topic to boost your SEO and showcase your knowledge.
+Blog posts: Create a free blog and write about the course and course topic to boost your SEO and showcase your knowledge.

 YouTube and promo videos: Start a YouTube channel and launch video promotions for your course.